What are the parts of the hockey stick

 Grip Shaft vs Clear Shaft – Grip is a more popular finish to the hockey stick shaft, as the texture applied helps provide a better grip with wet hockey gloves and less spinning in the player’s hands particularly when shooting the puck.
 Clear, sometimes called non-Grip, can be either a matte or gloss finish.
 This non-texture stick shaft allows the player to move his/her hands more freely along the shaft, particularly with dry gloves, but may need additional hockey tape to prevent the stick from slipping and spinning when shooting.

-Kick point - The kick point is the stick is designed to flex the most at point of impact and pressure.
+Kick point – The kick point is the specific flex zone of where the stick that is designed to flex the most at point of impact and pressure.
 Kick points are broken down into the following categories:

 - Mid Kick — Mid kick are the more traditional types of flex profile.
 The bend is in the middle of the hockey stick and are designed to give the feel of wood and early composite hockey sticks.